 Financial institutions charge interest to cover the costs of loaning money when they offer you a mortgage.
 The interest rate they charge is influenced by the Federal Reserve, but mortgage-backed securities are considered to be the main driver.

-When interest rates are low, borrowing money is less expensive to the borrower.
+When interest rates are low, borrowing money is less expensive for the borrower.
 As interest rates rise, borrowing money becomes more costly.
-The government has been slashing rates to keep buyers in the market.
+The government has been holding rates steady recently.

 But keep in mind that the rate and terms you qualify for will depend on financial factors including your credit score, down payment, and loan amount.